 1. What are the most important steps NTIA can take to ensure that the Bipartisan Infrastructure Law’s broadband programs meet their goals with respect to access, adoption, affordability, digital equity, and digital inclusion?

 Meeting the Bipartisan Infrastructure Law’s goals with respect to access, adoption, affordability, digital equity, and digital inclusion will require rules and guidelines for the BEAD program that leverage the capabilities and potential contributions of a wide variety of service providers—including satellite operators.
 As described above, satellite service providers offer unique speed of deployment and resiliency benefits.
-In order to take advantages of these attributes, BEAD program rules should be technologically neutral, to ensure a level playing field for competitive solutions.
-Limiting participation to only certain types of service providers or technologies would eliminate these advantages and skew global market dynamics away from the growing, U.S. satellite and space sector.
+In order to take advantages of these attributes, BEAD program rules should be technologically-neutral, to ensure a level playing field for competitive solutions.
+Limiting participation to only certain types of service providers or technologies would eliminate these advantages and skew global market dynamics away from the growing U.S. satellite and space sector.

 2. Obtaining stakeholder input is critical to the success of this effort.
 How best can NTIA ensure that all voices and perspectives are heard and brought to bear on questions relating to the Bipartisan Infrastructure Law’s broadband programs?
 Are there steps NTIA can and should take beyond those described above?